osmosis-labs/osmosis/SECURITY.md

 ## Introduction

 Security researchers are essential in identifying vulnerabilities that may impact the Symphony ecosystem.
-If you have discovered a security vulnerability in the OsSymphonymosis chain or any repository managed by Symphony, we encourage you to notify us using one of the methods outlined below.
+If you have discovered a security vulnerability in the Symphony chain or any repository managed by Symphony, we encourage you to notify us using one of the methods outlined below.

 ### Guidelines for Responsible Vulnerability Testing and Reporting